mvolkmann/blog/src/swift/Xcode.md

 - Right-click the name of an existing branch.
 - Select "New branch from {branch-name}...".
 - In the dialog that appears,
-  enter the new branch name and click the "Create" button.
+  enter the new branch name in the "To" input and click the "Create" button.
 - The new branch automatically becomes the current branch.

 To switch to a different branch: